Indian retail's real problem isn't the last mile. See where the cost hides

 Ahrefs is a pure software subscription; there is no free plan, though a limited free version of some tools exists.
 Paid plans start around $29–$129 per month, depending on usage limits, making it a strong ecommerce SEO tool for teams ready to invest in serious data.

 Semrush is often the first name teams consider when they want an all-in-one ecommerce marketing tool.
 Its blend of keyword research, site audit, PPC campaign management, and content optimization makes it one of the best ecommerce SEO tools for brands that want a single login for most SEO and marketing tasks.
+This is especially valuable for B2B ecommerce brands that need to manage both organic and paid search in a single dashboard.

 Key features